cbp952/RBE2001_template/README.md

 Install "The Arduino Eclipse IDE named Sloeber" and restart eclipse.

 Set the workspace to Arduino mode.
-In the upper right hand corner there is a button with a little yellow plus sign, and when you hover over it is says "pen Perspective".
+In the upper right hand corner there is a button with a little yellow plus sign, and when you hover over it, it says "pen Perspective".
 Click that button.
 Select Arduino.

 Open the Arduino Preferences:
 ```